eminwux/ocid/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue.

 ## Contact
-For any questions or support, please contact [eminwux@gmail.com].
+For any questions or support, please contact [eminwux at famous-google-mail-service].